 Method

+Don full apron, facial protection and double gloves for personal protection.

-Guttae Oxybutacaine is instilled to anaesthetise the ocular surface.
+Guttae (g) oxybutacaine hydrochloride 0.4% is instilled to anaesthetise the ocular surface.

 A disposable speculum in inserted to maintain the palpebral aperture.

-Topical povidone iodine 5% is instilled to decontaminate the ocular surface.
+Topical g.povidone iodine 5% is instilled to decontaminate the ocular surface.

 A 30 gauge needle on a 1ml syringe enters the cornea at the limbus in parallel to the iris.

-A 0.1ml sample from the anterior chamber is withdrawn and the needle carefully retracted with and external pressure applied with a cotton tip.
+A 0.1ml sample from the anterior chamber is withdrawn and the needle carefully retracted while external pressure is applied with a cotton tip.

 The room and slit lamp will be deep cleaned and allowed to dry between patients.

-Full apron, facial protection and double gloves with be utilised for personal protection.

 A tear swab will be taken post procedure.
-Topical chloramphenicol 0.5% QDS is given for the next 4 days to reduce risk of any infection.
+Topical g.chloramphenicol 0.5% QDS is given for the next 4 days to reduce risk of any infection

-The sample will be transported by means of a military ambulance to the Makeni lab facility for EBOV testing.
+The sample will be transported by means of a military ambulance to the Makeni lab facility for EBOV testing

 The patient will be reviewed 30 minutes post procedure and one day following procedure for any adverse events.

 Transportation costs will be refunded.

 Potential Complications and Action Required

 Transient hypotony - recovery usually within 30 minutes post procedure.

 Sub-Conjunctival haemorrhage - Diffuse redness over conjunctiva due to a small degree of blood in between the conjunctiva and sclera.
 Reassure, self-resolving within 1-2 weeks.
-If bullous monitor for risk of Dalen formation.
+If bullous monitor for risk of dalen formation.

 Corneal abrasion – Identified with topical fluorescein.
 Very painful once topical anaesthetic worn off.
 Quick to heal within 1-2 days.
-Apply Occ.
-Chloramphenicol 1% and pad overnight.
+Apply Chloramphenicol 1% ointment and pad overnight.

 Anterior chamber haemorrhage caused by inadvertent iris trauma - risk reduced by careful patient selection to ensure compliance with instruction and deep anterior chamber.
-Commence topical g.cyclopentolate 1% twice daily to reduce iris motility and g.pred forte 1% 4 times daily for 7 days.
+Commence topical g.cyclopentolate 1% twice daily to reduce iris motility and g.prednisolone acetate 1% 4 times daily for 7 days.
 Monitor daily initially to ensure no associated elevation of intraocular pressure.

 Intraocular infection introduced by needle - risk reduced by pre-procedure povidone iodine 5% and post op chloramphenicol.
 Should endophthalmitis be suspected, this is an ophthalmic emergency.
 Follow the endophthalmitis treatment protocol.